devsio/devsio.github.io/articles/spring-autoscan.md

 As you may have noticed, we've annotated the componentX field with **@Autowired**.
 This means our *componentX* instance will be injected into this field and be available inside *ServiceX* instance.

 Another way to inject values is **@Value** annotation.
-It shows nothing more than simple inline assignment in this sample, but it can be very powerful when linked with some properties.
+It shows nothing more than a simple inline assignment in this sample, but it can be very powerful when linked with some properties.

-Similar to the spring concepts example, we create context out of xml file provided in the classpath so we use largely same Main method.
+Similar to the spring concepts example, we create context out of xml file provided in the classpath so we use largely the same Main method.

 {% highlight java %}
 package io.devs.spring.spring_autoscan;